 However, the gel medium will make the paper buckle sometimes.
 I like that, because I’m very process-oriented.
 I’m not interested in a collage that looks pre-printed.
 The buckling and extra glops of gel medium work for me.
 But I know that not everyone likes the buckled-paper look.

 I apply the gel with a sponge brush.
-I often forget to rinse them, so they’ll be used just once or twice, and I stock up on the cheapo ones (10 cents each on Michael’s sale) regularly.
+Sometimes, I forget to rinse them.
+Though I’m much better at remembering now – due to environmental concerns – I stock up on inexpensive sponge brushes (10 cents each during Michael’s sales) regularly.